Here are links to some short and powerful Feldenkrais sessions on my main blog. Enjoy!

 And here is session one of my Feldenkrais sitting series.
 Enjoy!

 If you would like to get a Feldenkrais session in your inbox every week, check out Easy Feldenkrais.
 The largest online library of Feldenkrais sessions in the word.
-You can stream them online, play on your smartphone or download to your computer. cheers!
+You can stream them online, play on your smartphone or download to your computer.
+Or checkout my Feldenkrais Download store. cheers!